Volokh v. James

 Related Resources

-Bryan Neihart serves as legal counsel with Alliance Defending Freedom, where he is a member of the Center for Conscience Initiatives.
+Bryan Neihart serves as senior counsel with Alliance Defending Freedom, where he is a member of the Center for Conscience Initiatives.
 Before joining ADF, Neihart clerked for judges on the U.S. District Court for the District of Colorado and the Colorado Court of Appeals.
 He also practiced law with a litigation firm in Denver, Colorado where he primarily represented businesses, insurance companies, and hospitals in both federal and state courts.
 Neihart worked as a law clerk to Judge David Furman of the Colorado Court of Appeals after graduating from law school.
 Neihart earned his J.D. from the Sturm College of Law of the University of Denver in 2014, where he was inducted into the Order of the Coif and served as a board member on the Denver Journal of International Law and Policy.
 While attending the University of Denver, he also received a M.A. in international human rights from the Josef Korbel School of International Studies.
 Neihart obtained his B.A., summa cum laude, in French and international relations from Wheaton College (IL) in 2011.
 Neihart is a member of the state bars of Arizona and Colorado.

 Jeremy Tedesco serves as senior counsel and senior vice president of corporate engagement for Alliance Defending Freedom.
 In this role, Tedesco leads ADF’s efforts to combat corporate cancel culture and build a business ethic that respects free speech, religious freedom, and human dignity.
 Immediately preceding his current role, Tedesco served as senior vice president for communications, during which time he was a lead convener of the Philadelphia Statement, a movement dedicated to restoring free speech and civil discourse.
 Previously, Tedesco litigated First Amendment cases at the highest levels.
 He was part of the legal team that represented cake artist Jack Phillips in Masterpiece Cakeshop v.
 Colorado Civil Rights Commission before the U.S. Supreme Court and argued Phillips’ case at the Colorado Court of Appeals.
 He was also the lead brief writer in two other U.S. Supreme Court wins, Reed v.
 Town of Gilbert and Arizona Christian School Tuition Organization v.
 Winn.
 Tedesco has also argued six times before five different federal appellate courts and founded and directed the ADF Center for Conscience Initiatives, where he led efforts to protect individuals from government-coerced speech.
 Tedesco earned his Juris Doctor in 2004 from the Regent University School of Law.